Measurement of the branching fractions and longitudinal polarisations of $B^0_{(s)} \to K^{*0} \kern 0.18em \overline{\kern -0.18em K}{}^{*0}$ decays: Systematic uncertainties

 Potential intrinsic biases introduced by the amplitude fitter are explored by generating and fitting an ensemble of 400 pseudoexperiments and comparing the distributions of the resulting fit parameters with the baseline fit results.
 The uncertainty coverage is deemed to be reasonable and any significant biases are accounted for as systematic uncertainties.
 Fixed parameters used in the $S$-wave parametrisation, given by Eq.~\ref{eq:swavetheory}, and the decay-time-relevant parameters from Eq.~\ref{eq:aman:rt} are varied within their uncertainties with an ensemble of 100 pseudoexperiments.
 The root-mean-square deviations of the parameters with respect to the baseline values are taken as the size of the systematic uncertainty.

 The amplitude fits are also repeated using the LASS parametrisation \cite{Aston:1987ir} for the $S$-wave lineshape as an alternative to the scattering amplitude approach.
 Contributions from tensor resonances, which are ignored in the amplitude fit model, are tested by including the lowest-lying tensor resonance in \Kp\pim, the \theKstarzTwo, in the dominant tensor topologies for these decays, the tensor-vector and vector-tensor amplitudes in a $P$-wave configuration.
+Such contributions may be more susceptible to statistical fluctuations in data, since the \theKstarzTwo pole mass resides well outside the analysis region.
 Alternative values of the effective meson radius, $r$, used in the Blatt--Weisskopf barrier factors are trialled by repeating the amplitude fit 100 times with uniformly distributed values of $r$ for the scattering and production barrier factors in the range $3$--$5\gev^{-1}\hbar c$.
+As these factors change the scale of each intermediate contribution, a correction procedure based on the convention-independent fit fractions and strong-phase differences is applied to determine the systematic uncertainties of the baseline complex couplings.